Fbalashov/ModuleEnforcer/README.md

 * Thanks to Niklas Baudy for the [guide](https://medium.com/@vanniktech/writing-your-first-lint-check-39ad0e90b9e6) and [sample lint rules](https://github.com/vanniktech/lint-rules/) he made publicly available.
 These proved invaluable in my hunt for educational materials on lint.

+## Details
+* Modules that have `@RequiredMethods` with optional arguments (a kotlin only construct) will not expect you to call all variants of the required method.
+As long as the user of the module calls one form of the method it will not warn them.
+* Modules that have overloaded methods will not warn the user if they call at least one of the methods.
+I consider this wrong, but have not yet fixed [the issue](https://github.com/Fbalashov/ModuleEnforcer/issues/3).